 My family is my world, and we are fiercely close.

-I've been with my college sweetheart for more years than it seems possible (over 31 dating and almost 27 married at last count), and we have two grown girls —ages 24 and 18 — who are both chasing some pretty big dreams in places we have to take an airplane to get to ... which makes us proud, sad, and broke all at the same time.
+I've been with my college sweetheart for more years than it seems possible (over 31 dating and 27 married at last count), and we have two grown girls —ages 24 and 19 — who are both chasing some pretty big dreams in places we (used to) have to take an airplane to get to ... which makes us proud, sad, and broke all at the same time.

-Our older daughter is a zoologist currently working in the Florida Keys with an end goal of becoming a marine mammal trainer, and our younger daughter is hard at work in a BFA Musical Theatre program on the east coast hoping to one day be able to pay the bills by doing what she loves most: singing, dancing, and being dramatic.
+Our older daughter (left) is a zoologist with a goal of becoming a marine mammal trainer, and pre-COVID was working in the Florida Keys.
+She's now working as a veterinary assistant and living at home while she waits for zoos to start rehiring.
+Our younger daughter is hard at work in a BFA Musical Theatre program (currently remotely at home) hoping to one day be able to pay the bills by doing what she loves most: singing, dancing, and being dramatic.

 "Chase your dreams!" we said.